juju/docs/src/en/tutorial-03-example-charm.md

 Title: Hello World example charm development (Part 3/3).

-# What you will learn:
+# Hello World example charm development (Part 3/3)

-We will build on the previous tutorial: Hello World example charm development, [part 2/3](tutorial-02-example-charm.html) to:
+This tutorial builds on the previous [Hello World example charm development, Part 2/3](tutorial-02-example-charm.html):

 * Make your charm proper to be shared with the community
 * Target a specific version (series) of ubuntu for the charm.